Modeling and solving the multimodal car- and ride-sharing problem: Solution approach

 If we assume that $\sigma$ is the first possible time, and $\tau$ is the last possible time in the planning horizon, then for every depot we construct nodes $(d,\sigma)$ and $(d,\tau)$.
 The set of nodes can now be defined as

-Finally we need to introduce the set $E'$ of waiting edges.
-A waiting edge is inserted between nodes $(d,h'), (d,h'') \in V$ in the graph if they correspond to the same depot $d$ and $h''$ comes immediately after $h'$ (i.e. no other node $(d,h)$ with $h' < h < h''$ exist).
-Now, the set of edges can be defined as
+Finally we need to introduce the set $E'$ of waiting arcs.
+A waiting arc is inserted between nodes $(d,h'), (d,h'') \in V$ in the graph if they correspond to the same depot $d$ and $h''$ comes immediately after $h'$ (i.e.{,} no other node $(d,h)$ with $h' < h < h''$ exist).
+Now, the set of arcs can be defined as

-Due to the possibly exponential number of ride-sharing combinations, we can have an exponential number of edges.
+Due to the possibly exponential number of ride-sharing combinations, we can have an exponential number of arcs.
 However, in practice, the number of possible trips ${\pi}$ for each user $p$ is quite limited.

 Note that the problem is modeled as a kind of a vehicle scheduling problem with multiple depots.
 In the vehicle scheduling problem with multiple depots we have a set $Z$ of trips.
 A trip $z$ has an associated start time $l_z$ and end time $l_z'$.
-Two trips $z$ and $z'$ can be run in sequence (i.e. they are compatible) if there is sufficient time to get from $z$ to $z'$.
+Two trips $z$ and $z'$ can be run in sequence (i.e.{,} they are compatible) if there is sufficient time to get from $z$ to $z'$.
 Moreover, we have multiple depots, each depot $d$ having a capacity $W_d$.
-Every trip has to be run by one vehicle, minimizing the driving costs.
-The only difference between the vehicle scheduling problem and the MMCRP is that in our case not all trips need to be covered.
-However, the vehicle scheduling problem can either be transformed into the MMCRP by having infinite cost for all other modes of transport, forcing the solution to cover all trips or we it can be seen as a vehicle scheduling problem with profits.
+Every trip has to be run by one vehicle, minimizing the driving costs. {A major} difference between the vehicle scheduling problem and the MMCRP is that in our case not all trips need to be covered.
+However, the vehicle scheduling problem can either be transformed into the MMCRP by having infinite cost for all other modes of transport, forcing the solution to cover all trips or we it can be seen as a{n extended} vehicle scheduling problem with profits.

 \textbf{Complexity:} As elaborated, the problem is modeled as a kind of a vehicle scheduling problem.
 Therefore, it is easy to show that the MMCRP is NP-hard if the number of depots is at least two.
 We prove the complexity by reduction from the \myemph{vehicle scheduling problem with 2 depots} which was proven to be NP-hard by \citet{Bertossi1987}.
 Notice that, since the vehicle scheduling problem does not consider ride-sharing, the MMCRP with at least 2 depots is NP-hard even without ride-sharing.